Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 Copyright is the right to copy!

-What this means is that any person who has created an original work (such as pictures, images, and videos) has the exclusive right to copy, sell, publish, etc., their work.
+This means that any person who has created an original work (such as pictures, images, and videos) has the exclusive right to copy, sell, publish, and otherwise distribute their work.

 Copyright infringement is when another person uses that work or 'intellectual property' for their own use without the copyright holder's permission.